Data Processing Agreement

 This Data Processing Agreement ("DPA") forms part of the agreement between Day Spa Data LLC ("Processor," "we," "us") and the entity subscribing to the Day Spa Data platform ("Controller," "you," "your") for the provision of analytics services (the "Service").

 This DPA reflects the parties' agreement regarding the processing of personal data in accordance with the requirements of applicable data protection laws, including the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the California Privacy Rights Act (CPRA).
+It does not, by itself, govern the handling of Protected Health Information ("PHI") under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"); a separate Business Associate Agreement ("BAA") is required for that purpose (see Section 14).

 Key definitions used in this DPA: